 Supported scaffolds consist of one or more platforms supported by outrigger beams, brackets, poles, legs, uprights, posts, frames, or similar rigid support.
-Because frame scaffolds are the most common type of supported scaffold, this eTool uses the Frame module to describe requirements that are common to all supported scaffolds.
-Requirements specific to the other types are described only in their respective modules.
+Because frame scaffolds are the most common type of supported scaffold, this eTool uses the frame module to describe requirements that are common to all supported scaffolds.
+Requirements specific to the other scaffold types are described only in their respective modules.

 Frame Scaffold or Fabricated Frame

 Platform(s) supported on fabricated end frames with integral posts, horizontal bearers, and intermediate members.

 A ladder jack scaffold is a simple device consisting of a platform resting on brackets attached to a ladder.
 Ladder jacks are primarily used on lighter loads because of their portability and cost-effectiveness.

 Mast climbing supported scaffolds (Mast Climbers) carry much heavier loads than traditional scaffolding and serve to position personnel, along with necessary tools, equipment, and materials to perform work at great heights.
 [Also see OSHA's Overview PowerPoint.]